Click on "Design" in the Menu to the left.

 If the substance under consideration happens to be water it will behave just like any other substance.
 It will spread out (i.e., diffuse), along its gradient, away from a place where it is highly concentrated into adjacent regions where it is less abundant.
 This will continue until the concentration of water is uniform throughout the region.
 Because water is so abundant and its diffusion is so critical to life the diffusion of water is given a special name...osmosis.

 Veins return blood to the heart.
 Over the course of a minute this volume is called the venous return (VR).
-By the time blood has reached the veins its pressure has been reduced to practically nothing.
+By the time blood leaves capillaries and enters the veins its pressure has been reduced to practically nothing.
 Additionally, these vessels have relatively thin walls and tend to easily expand making flow even more difficult.
-Because blood flows along its pressure gradient -- which at this point is very low -- there are several mechanisms that assist the flow.
+Because blood flows along its pressure gradient -- which at this point is very low -- there are several mechanisms to assist it.

-Veins are compliant (COM), that is, they stretch when filling with blood but, unlike elastic arteries, recoil is minimal.
+Veins are compliant, that is, they stretch when filling but, unlike elastic arteries, recoil is minimal.
 In fact, they are so compliant that they normally hold approximately 70% of our blood volume.
 Compliance (COM) is shown as the dashed outline around the vein.
-The stretch is caused by the hydrostatic pressure (HP block arrow) resulting from blood pressure (BP) entering veins.
+The stretch is caused by the hydrostatic pressure (HP) ( HP arrow) resulting from blood pressure (BP) entering veins.

-Compliant vessels (COM) have large diameters which means they have low peripheral resistance (PR).
+Compliant vessels (COM) have large diameters which means they exert little peripheral resistance (PR).
 This inverse relationship is shown by the dashed arrow between these two factors -- the greater the compliance the lower the peripheral resistance.
 Also, low peripheral resistance is inversely related to flow as indicated by the dashed arrow -- low resistance helps to increase flow and vice versa.

 High compliance favors flow by providing little loss of pressure due to friction; the peripheral resistance is small.
 However, compliance simultaneously does not favor flow because the pressure gradient--flow arrow between the two BP acronyms--is kept small.
 In other words, since less energy is lost to friction, the pressure at the downstream end of the vessel will not have dropped much meaning the driving force, the pressure gradient, is small.

 Many veins have one way valves that prevent the backflow of blood; a handy mechanism especially in light of the low pressure gradient in veins.
 These are not shown on the model.

 Deep veins pass between skeletal muscles in the extremities.
 Contraction of these muscles (Csm) presses on the veins causing forward movement of blood through the one way valves.
-This is shown by the solid arrow (direct relationship) between Csm (i.e., contraction of skeletal muscles) and venous return (VR).
+This is shown by the solid arrow (direct relationship) between contraction of skeletal muscles (Csm)) and venous return (VR).